 Group 4 (American Literature)

-Texts: Henry James, Selected Tales (Penguin), The Portrait of a Lady (Oxford), The Ambassadors (Penguin), The Wings of the Dove (Penguin), The Golden Bowl (Penguin).
+Texts: Henry James, Selected Tales (Penguin), The Portrait of a Lady (Oxford), The Ambassadors; The Wings of the Dove; The Golden Bowl (all in Penguin editions).

 An intensive reading of the major works, for those interested in securing a comprehensive grasp of this author's artistic achievements during the most important phase of his career.

-Texts: William Faulkner, The Sound and the Fury; Sanctuary; As I Lay Dying; Light in August; Absalom, Absalom!; The Wild Palms; Go Down, Moses; Collected Stories.
-Except for the Collected Stories (Vintage paperback), these works are all included in the Library of America volumes devoted to William Faulkner: Novels 1926-1929; Novels 1930-1935; Novels 1936-1940; Novels 1942-1954.
-(There is also a fifth volume that includes works published in the author’s final years.)
-Throughout the session, all of our detailed discussions will refer to the first four Library of America volumes, which students are expected to purchase—new or used—in advance.
+Texts: William Faulkner, The Sound and the Fury; Sanctuary; As I Lay Dying; Light in August; Absalom, Absalom!; The Wild Palms; Collected Stories.
+Except for the Collected Stories (Vintage paperback), these works are all included in the Library of America volumes devoted to William Faulkner: Novels 1926-1929; Novels 1930-1935; Novels 1936-1940.
+Throughout the session, all of our detailed discussions will refer to the first three Library of America volumes, which students are expected to purchase—new or used—in advance.
 These durable hardbound volumes are available at discount from numerous sources, and, in addition to containing extremely useful chronologies and notes, they represent a significantly more economical investment than any paperback editions.

 Group 5 (World Literature)

 “O what a brilliant day it is for vengeance!” —Aeschylus, ancient Greek playwright